1. The normal course load for a first-year program is 5.0 courses numbered 1000 to 1999.

 3. For students in second year and above, the normal course load is 5.0 courses, but 1.0 additional course may be included in any academic year with the consent of the Dean of the faculty in which the student is registered.

-6. The workload for the Spring/Summer/Distance Sessions* (i.e. May to August) at this University or any other shall be restricted to a maximum of 2.5 courses, with no more than 2.0 courses to be taken simultaneously (excluding Distance Education courses).
+5. The workload for the Spring/Summer Sessions* (i.e. May to August) at this University or any other shall be restricted to a maximum of 3.0 courses, with no more than 2.0 courses to be taken simultaneously.
 In the case where 2.0 courses are taken simultaneously, only 1.0 of them may be a laboratory course.

-7. The Dean of the faculty in which the student is registered may authorize enrolment different from the above.
+6. The Dean of the faculty in which the student is registered shall be empowered to authorize enrollment in a pattern outside of the above.